James Turrell

 James Turrell (born May 6, 1943) is an American artist known for his work within the Light and Space movement.
+He is considered the "master of light" often creating art installations that mix natural light with artificial color through openings in ceilings thereby transforming internal spaces by ever shifting and changing color.

 Much of Turrell's career has been devoted to a still-unfinished work, Roden Crater, a natural cinder cone crater located outside Flagstaff, Arizona, that he is turning into a massive naked-eye observatory; and for his series of skyspaces, enclosed spaces that frame the sky.

-Turrell was a MacArthur Fellow in 1984.
+Turrell was born in Los Angeles, California, and grew up in a Quaker family.
+He obtained his pilot's license at the age of 16 and later registered as a conscientious objector during the Vietnam War, flying Buddhist monks out of Chinese-controlled Tibet.
+Turrell's academic background includes a BA degree from Pomona College in perceptual psychology and further studies in mathematics, geology, and astronomy.
+He began experimenting with light projections during his time in the graduate Studio Art program at the University of California, Irvine, which laid the foundation for his later works.

+Turrell's innovative use of light and space has earned him numerous accolades, including being named a MacArthur Fellow in 1984.
+His works, which explore perception and the nature of light, have been exhibited in major museums and public art spaces worldwide.

 Background

 James Turrell was born in Los Angeles, California.
 His father, Archibald Milton Turrell, was an aeronautical engineer and educator.
 His mother, Margaret Hodges Turrell, trained as a medical doctor and later worked in the Peace Corps.
 His parents were Quakers.

 Turrell obtained a pilot's license when he was 16 years old.
 Later, registered as a conscientious objector during the Vietnam War, he flew Buddhist monks out of Chinese-controlled Tibet.
 Some writers have suggested it was a CIA mission; Turrell called it "a humanitarian mission" — and that he found "some beautiful places to fly".
 For years he restored antique airplanes to support his "art habit".

 He received a BA degree from Pomona College in perceptual psychology in 1965 (including the study of the Ganzfeld effect) and also studied mathematics, geology, and astronomy.
 The following year, Turrell enrolled in the graduate Studio Art program at the University of California, Irvine, where he began making work using light projections.
 His studies at Irvine were interrupted in 1966, when he was arrested for coaching young men to avoid the Vietnam draft.
 He spent about a year in jail.
-In 1973, he received an Master of Arts degree from Claremont Graduate University.
+In 1973, he received a Master of Arts degree from Claremont Graduate University.